gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

             .. tab-item:: Q3

-                To the previous task, add the ability to stop the playing by exiting the ``while True`` loop on pressing the A button via the use of ``break``.
+                To the previous task, add the ability to stop the playing by exiting the ``while True`` loop on pressing the A-button via the use of ``break``.
 Pressing the reset button on the back of the microbit will restart the code.

                 .. code-block:: python